Confused about what Medicare Part A and B actually cover, or how they fit into your healthcare plan?

 1.)
-Medicare Is Not Enough to Cover Your Medical Costs
+Medicare Alone Doesn’t Cover All Your Medical Costs

 Medicare includes Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance).